python-doc-ja/py27-intl/library/xmlrpclib.rst

 .. sectionauthor:: Eric S. Raymond <esr@snark.thyrsus.com>

 .. note::

-   :mod:`xmlrpclib` モジュールは、Python 3では :mod:`xmlrpc.client` にリネームされました。
-   :term:`2to3` ツールは、自動的にソースコードのimportをPython 3用に修正します。
+   The :mod:`xmlrpclib` module has been renamed to :mod:`xmlrpc.client` in Python 3.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 ..
 XXX Not everything is documented yet.
 It might be good to describe